I recommend considering a greeting card “holiday” to occur any time BUT December.

 Attorneys may actually benefit from a larger mailing.

-I was reminded of that by an estate planning attorney who had a personal relationship with many of her elderly clients and never missed sending holiday cards.
+I was reminded of that by an estate planning attorney who had a personal relationship with many of her elderly clients and never missed sending holiday cards at Christmas and Hanukkah.
 She received many in return with a personal message from her client, cementing the relationship from both directions.
 December was a better choice for her because her older clientele looked for her card at that time of year.

 Keep your design unique whomever you are!